BU-ISCIII/virology_training/resources/galaxy/exercises/SARS-CoV-2_trainig.md

 ## Register/Login

-First of all, you have to create a user (or login into your user if you already have one) in the [Galaxy website](https://usegalaxy.org/) by clicking in the button indicated in the image:
+First of all, you have to create a user (or login into your user if you already have one) in the [European Galaxy website](https://usegalaxy.eu/) by clicking in the button indicated in the image:

 ![galaxy_login](../docs/images/galaxy_login.png)